Kays3/Kays3/README.md

 I am especially interested in making complex scientific analyses easier to test, reproduce, review, and extend.
 My work combines biological interpretation with explicit workflow interfaces, validation checkpoints, portable environments, contributor-facing documentation, and responsible AI-assisted development.

-My background also includes previous research at OIST and direct computational neuroscience experience from neuroimaging work at Lausanne University Hospital and the University of Lausanne.

 ---